careerbehaviorsengineering levelspromotion

 Why Behaviors Matter More Than Years of Experience

 Job postings say "5+ years of experience required."
-Performance reviews track how long you've been at your level.
+Performance reviews track how long you have been at your level.
 People ask "how many years have you been a developer?"

-But here's what actually determines career advancement: behaviors, not years.
+But here is what actually determines career advancement: behaviors, not years.

 Understanding this distinction changes everything about how you approach your career.